2019 pattillo Whanganui Arts Review dates

 An external judge (to be announced) will choose the exhibition works to receive the Open Award and the pattillo project, the Excellence Awards, and the Youth and Merit Awards.

-As ever the 2019 pattillo Whanganui Arts Review is open to any artist living and/or working in the Whanganui region and all areas that link to the Whanganui River including Whanganui, Ruapehu, Rangitikei and South Taranaki.
+As ever the 2019 pattillo Whanganui Arts Review is open to any artist residing in the Whanganui region or an area that links to the Whanganui River including Whanganui, Ruapehu, Rangitikei and South Taranaki.
 The Review is open to original artworks in any medium that have been created in the previous twelve months.
-This makes the exhibition a true snap shot of the area’s creative energy.
+This makes the Arts Review exhibition a true snap shot of the Whanganui regions creative energy.

 Exhibited works are for sale.
 The size and diversity of the Whanganui Arts Review means it is seized upon as a good opportunity for out of town collectors, gallerists and dealers to view current work from Whanganui.
 In 2019 the pattillo Whanganui Arts Review will again coincide with the Artists Open Studios weekends.